sociomantic-tsunami/ocean/README.rst

 Description |CI|
 ================

-Ocean is a general purpose library, compatible with both D1 and D2, with a focus on supporting the development of high-performance, real-time applications.
+Ocean is a general purpose library, with a focus on supporting the development of high-performance, real-time applications.
 This focus has led to several noteworthy design choices:

 * **Ocean is not cross-platform.** The only supported platform is Linux.
 * **Ocean assumes a single-threaded environment.** Fiber-based multi-tasking is